manuel-uberti/filmsinwords/about.md

 if you wish to receive updates.

-Also, if you are interested in computer programming, I have [another blog](https://manuel-uberti.github.io/) for the more technical-driven side of my life.
+Also, if you are interested in computer programming, I have [another blog](https://manuel-uberti.github.io/) for the more technology-driven side of my life.

 ## Website